andymeneely/squib/README.md

 * If you're in a subdirectory at the time, `rake` will simply traverse up and `cd` to the proper directory so you don't get rogue `_output` directories
 * If you find yourself building multiple decks, you can make your own tasks for each one individually, or all (e.g. `rake marketing`)
-* Don't need the `require squib` at the top of your code (although that breaks `ruby deck.rb`, so it's probably a bad idea)
+* Don't need the `require squib` at the top of your code (although that breaks `ruby deck.rb`, so that's probably a bad idea)

 # Development